linrongbin16/fzfx.nvim/README.md

 It consists of following components:

-1. `commands`: feed with different types of input arguments, binding with a provider.
+1. `commands`: a user command, or more variants feed with different types of input queries, each command is binding with a provider.
-2. `providers`: provide data sources for fzf command (e.g., lines in the left side).
+2. `providers`: one or more data sources, that provide lines for fzf binary (e.g., on the left side).
+A provider can be:
+   1. A plain shell command string, for example: `fd . -cnever -tf`.
+   2. A lua function that returns the shell command, for example: `rg --column -n --no-heading -H 'fzfx'` (here user's input `'fzfx'` is dynamically passing to the provider on every keystroke).
+   3. A lua function that directly returns the lines for fzf binary.
+Some data sources are not from shell commands, for example buffers, lsp diagnostics, thus we need to directly generate the lines.
-3. `previewers`: preview content for the fzf command (e.g., content in the right side).
+4. `previewers`: one or more lua function that can generate the preview content for the fzf binary (e.g., on the right side).
+A previewer can be:
+   1. A lua function that
-4. `actions`: allow user press key and exit fzf popup, and invoke callback function with selected lines.
+6. `actions`: allow user press key and exit fzf popup, and invoke callback function with selected lines.
-5. (Optional) `interactions`: allow user press key and invoke callback function on current line, without exiting fzf popup.
+7. (Optional) `interactions`: allow user press key and invoke callback function on current line, without exiting fzf popup.
-6. (Optional) `fzf_opts`, `win_opts` and `other_opts`: specific options overwrite the common defaults.
+8. (Optional) `fzf_opts`, `win_opts` and `other_opts`: specific options overwrite the common defaults.

 ```lua
 {